David Goldman, Teacher

 The Hillsdale College Alaska cruise aimed to educate, and so it did.
-I learned more from David Goldman about Erdogan, Turkey and the Middle East in an hour than from everybody else combined over the years.
+I learned more from David Goldman about Erdoğan, Turkey and the Middle East in an hour than from anything I’ve read over the last five years.

 David Goldman, a New York economist, is a columnist for First Things magazine and writes under the name “Spengler” for Asia Times Online.
 Previously he was the global head of credit strategy for Credit Suisse, and head of fixed income research at Bank of America.
-In addition to his journalism and financial work, he is a regular on CNBC’s The Kudlow Report (before Mr. Kudlow got a job in Washington).
+In addition to his journalism and financial work, he was a regular on CNBC’s The Kudlow Report (before Mr. Kudlow got a job in Washington).